 Comparing Codebooks

-As of 14 March 7:45AM ET.
-Almost but not yet complete -PSR
+[Version of 16 March 2024]

 Your task is to compare two different codebooks that were created for the same set of data, by identifying codes in the two codebooks that match.

 This will be done using an Excel spreadsheet that contains the two codebooks, one on the left, and one on the right.
 Here is an example where the dataset was a sample of responses from previously suicidal people explaining what got them through their dark times.